aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/MidgeBroodmother.md

 2. An electric ball projectile throw that either hits multiple times on multiple targets or is added as a [Delayed projectile](../../Actors%20states/Delayed%20projectile.md)
 3. Summons a new [Midge](Midge.md) enemy

-The move usage is selected by the following odds:
+The decision of which move to use is based on the following odds:

 |Move|Odds|
 |---:|----|